hkadam/zipcode/README.md

 and preference pages which have the methods used in feature specs.
 The home page object provides encapsulation so any modifications to the homepage will only require a change in page objects.
 In data folder under spec ,there is a yml file with a list of zipcode test data to test zipcode field.
-1.rspec_junit_formatter gem added to generate junit reports in test-reports folder which show the count and can be added in as artifacts for Bamboo/Jenkins continuous integration tools.
+1. rspec_junit_formatter gem added to generate junit reports in test-reports folder which show the count and can be added in as artifacts for Bamboo/Jenkins continuous integration tools.
-2.capybara-screenshot gem is added which captures a page screenshot on failure in the test-reports folder.
+2. capybara-screenshot gem is added which captures a page screenshot on failure in the test-reports folder.
-3.The .rspec file is used for setting output format.
+3. The .rspec file is used for setting output format.
-4.The spec_helper.rb has all the configurations for setting the capybara driver, wait time, app_host and Grid settings.
+4. The spec_helper.rb has all the configurations for setting the capybara driver, wait time, app_host and Grid settings.
-5.parallel_tests gem added to run the tests in parallel on each nodes(firefox instance) to save run time.
+5. parallel_tests gem added to run the tests in parallel on each nodes(firefox instance) to save run time.

 Compromises made:
 Only selective few random makes & models added and the random selection logic is added in the home_page instead of a helper.